HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 _Figure 4.
 A [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) created by the GFE Contributor_

 Figure 5 shows the [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html) which is used to convey that a [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) did not have a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) attached when a [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) was compiled.
-The purpose of this bundle is to provide an indication that a GFE collection is incomplete and what is missing, including the GFE Contributor and the items and services that an estimate requested for.
+The purpose of this bundle is to provide an indication that a GFE collection is incomplete and what is missing, including the GFE is requested for.

 ![Figure 5.
 A GFE Missing bundle created by the Coordination Platform](GFE_Missing_Bundle.png){:style="float: none;width: 400px;display: block;margin: auto;"}